PrefectHQ/prefect/docs/tutorials/dask-ray-task-runners.md

 To show you how it works, let's start small.

+!!! note "Remote storage"
+    We recommend configuring [remote storage](/concepts/storage/) for task execution with the `DaskTaskRunner` and `RayTaskRunner`.
+This ensures tasks executing in Dask or Ray have access to task result storage, particularly when accessing a Dask or Ray instance outside of your execution environment.

 ## Configuring a task runner

 You may have seen this briefly in a previous tutorial, but let's look a bit more closely at how you can configure a specific task runner for a flow.